nprapps/sidechain/readme.md

 -   Smaller API surface area
 -   AMP- and Pym-compatible on both sides

-**Note: this library is still experimental and in development.
-Use with optimism, but also caution.**

 You can load Sidechain into your projects through the following methods:

 -   Via npm, at `@nprapps/sidechain`